angular/angular/aio/content/guide/universal.md

 This sample server doesn't handle data requests.

-The tutorial's "in-memory web api" module, a demo and development tool, intercepts all HTTP calls and simulates the behavior of a remote data server.
+The tutorial's "in-memory web API" module, a demo and development tool, intercepts all HTTP calls and simulates the behavior of a remote data server.
-In practice, you would remove that module and register your web api middleware on the server here.
+In practice, you would remove that module and register your web API middleware on the server here.

 </div>